posted August 09, 2019

-- Rinse baked potatoes and scrub to remove any excess dirt.
+- Clean the potatoes.
+Rinse baked potatoes and scrub to remove any excess dirt.

-- After 60 minutes, remove potatoes from the foil using tongs or heat-resistant gloves (be careful not to burn yourself!), and place the potatoes on the direct side of the grill.
+- Move potatoes to direct heat.
+After 60 minutes, remove potatoes from the foil using tongs or heat-resistant gloves (be careful not to burn yourself!), and place the potatoes on the direct side of the grill.

-- Cook for 1-2 minutes per side (4-5 minutes total) on direct heat.
+- Finish baking the potatoes.
+Cook for 1-2 minutes per side (4-5 minutes total) on direct heat.
 A perfectly cooked baked potato will have an internal temperature of 210 degrees F, so aim for your potatoes to be between 205-215 degrees F.

 - Serve hot.
 Remove the baked potatoes to your serving platter, split your potatoes open with a knife, fluff the insides with a fork, and top with salt and pepper and any additional toppings you prefer.